WHAT IS A TRUE POSITIVE, AND WHY YOU SHOULD CARE

 The main goal of scientific research is to find True Positives.
 For example, geologists employ chemical tests to determine the amount of microscopic gold per cubic meter of soil.
 A True Positive is a find that becomes a viable mine.
 True Negatives are not profitable, but at least the mining company didn’t chase the wrong opportunity.
 False Negatives are missed opportunities, which may be captured by a competitor.
 The worst possible outcome is a False Positive, where the company wastes precious resources on an opportunity that was never there.

 Unfortunately, the more True Positives you search for, the more False Positives you end up getting.
-In developing investment strategies, in particular, it is much easier to find a False Positive than a True Negative.
+In developing investment strategies, in particular, it is much easier to find a False Positive than a True Positive.

 Let’s look at a simple example: You want to know if there is a particular day of the week, month, quarter or year when you should buy stocks, and a particular day of the week, month, quarter or year when you should sell stocks.
 So you try thousands of combinations of buy and sell dates, and conclude that it is optimal to buy stocks on the second Tuesday of each month, and sell them on the final Friday of each month.